The key to writing anything quickly is knowing what you have to write.

 The opening sentence must whet the reader’s appetite.
 The best way to do that is to say what the project will achieve, together with something about how it will achieve it, ideally with a clear implication that the research team are well qualified to do the work.
 For example, the sentence “This project will develop a new potential treatment for stroke based on a family of synthetic metabolic inhibitors that we have discovered, and synthesised” achieves all this.
 The reference to discovery and synthesis suggests that the project is a continuation of past work.
 Of course the suggestion that the project continues previous work does not testify to its importance – that will rest on the opening clause, which states that the project will develop a new potential treatment for stroke.

 Draft grant applications quite often have a good opening sentence.
-But it is not usually in the right place.
+But it is not usually at the beginning.
 Usually it is somewhere towards the middle.
 Skim through the whole case for support to see if there is a suitable opening sentence that can be moved to the opening position.

 It is useful to repeat the opening sentence at the start of the background section, which usually follows after the introduction.
 It is also useful to open the summary with the same sentence.
 Repetition of this kind is very good: it helps the reader to remember the essential message.
 Unfortunately most academics don’t like to repeat a message unless they can confuse readers by using completely different words.

 It’s useful to have a sentence explaining that what the project will achieve is important and to have it follow the opening sentence, which says what the project will achieve.
 Health, social, or economic benefits are usually, depending on the remit of the funder, good reasons that something is important.
 Solving a major theoretical problem may also be a good reason.
-Being the next logical step from the applicant’s previous research is typically not a reason for importance, although mentioning this kind of progression can be a useful way of supporting what we refer to in the book as the ‘competence proposition’, which is the proposition that the applicant has the necessary skills to carry out the research.
+Being the next logical step from the applicant’s previous research is typically not a reason for importance, although mentioning this kind of progression can be a useful way of supporting the proposition that the applicant has the necessary skills to carry out the research.

 The importance sentence should also be repeated in the background section and in the summary.